pnp/powershell/documentation/Set-PnPHomeSite.md

 ```

 ### -DraftMode
-When set to $true, the DraftMode parameter will keep the Viva Connections landing experience to the SharePoint home site in draf mode.
+When set to $true, the DraftMode parameter will keep the Viva Connections landing experience to the SharePoint home site in draft mode.

 ```yaml
 Type: SwitchParameter